breatheco-de/content/src/content/lesson/python-syntax.md

 print("Miss "+name + " " + last_name)  # Output: Miss Taylor Swift
 ```

-The first line is `name = "Taylor"` and its executed first; the last line with the `print` statement already knows the value of `name` because it was completed first (earlier line)
+The first line is `name = "Taylor"` and its executed first; the last line with the `print` statement already knows the value of `name` because it was completed first (earlier line).

 ### Conditionals